google/flutter-mediapipe/CODE_OF_CONDUCT.md

-# TensorFlow Code of Conduct
+# MediaPipe Code of Conduct

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.